Form 8832 Filing Guide – LLC Taxed as C-Corporation (Beginner-friendly Guide)

 Classification of Entities the choice to pay corporate tax.
 The date specified on line 8 of Form 8832 serves as the effective date of the decision to be taxed as a new entity.
 A maximum of 75 days before or after the filing date, as well as a maximum of 12 months after the filing date, are allowed for the election to take effect.

-The form 8832 contains a permission statement that may be signed by each member individually or collectively.
+Form 8832 contains a permission statement that may be signed by each member individually or collectively.
 If just one signer is present, form 8832 should be used to document that this election was authorized by all members at the company membership meetings.

 You must include the owners’ names and the number of owners (Social Security Number for a single-member LLC, and Employer ID Number for multiple member LLC).

-To elect to be taxed as a S Corporation, use IRS Form 2553, Small Business Corporation Election.
+To elect to be taxed as an S Corporation, use IRS Form 2553, Small Business Corporation Election.
 For the new tax categorization to apply for the whole year, you must submit by March 15th.
 Each shareholder’s name and address, the amount of shares they own, their Social Security number, the end of their tax year, and a consent statement must be included in the document.

 Which Business Types are Required to Submit Form 8832?